Here is a representative list from Daniel Paul Horn’s studio:

 Lucy Church (BM in piano performance, class of 2009): completed a Master’s degree in musicology at Florida State University, 2011; currently ABD, working towards a Ph.D in musicology at FSU, and has been teaching Music History 1 to music majors, and is active in the music ministry of St. Peter's Anglican Church, Tallahassee.

-Jonathan King (BM in piano performance, class of 2010): MM in Collaborative at the University of Michigan in 2012, studying with Louis Nagel; MM in Choral Conducting as a student of Jerry Blackstone.
-Currently working as a free-lance musician in the Chicago area.
+Jonathan King (BM in piano performance, class of 2010): MM in Collaborative at the University of Michigan in 2012, studying with Louis Nagel and Christopher Harding; MM in Choral Conducting as a student of Jerry Blackstone.
+Currently working as a rehearsal pianist for the Lyric Opera of Chicago, and as a free-lance conductor and collaborative pianist in the Chicago area.

 Alison Thompson (BM in piano performance and piano pedagogy, class of 2010): received an assistantship from Florida State University, where she completed an MM in Piano Performance and Pedagogy, studying with Heidi Louise Williams.

 Matthew Peterson (BM in piano performance and music composition, class of 2011): MM in Jazz Studies at the Jacobs School of Music at Indiana University, as a piano student of Luke Gillespie.

 Natasha Subadya (BM with Piano Pedagogy Emphasis, class of 2011): taught piano and early childhood music in Kunming, China; currently working at San Gabriel Christian School and San Marino Music Center in California.